history-lab/archiving-digital-records/01-workshop-intro.md

 2. Get comfortable with the command line
 3. Introduced to text analytics tools
 4. Extract text form docs and apply text analytics
-5. Be a more effective contributor on DH/IT projects
+5. Be a more effective contributor to DH/IT projects
    * DH = digital humanities
 6. Gain awareness of shortcomings & pitfalls
 ---